Cancelling car insurance upon deregistration: Your guide to hassle-free contract termination

 What happens to my car insurance if I deregister my car?

-Your car insurance usually ends automatically.
-The registration office informs your insurer, and the contract is dissolved on the deregistration date.
-You will receive any overpaid contributions back.
-A suspension insurance for up to 18 months generally comes into effect.
+Your car insurance is usually cancelled automatically.
+The registration authority informs your insurer, and the contract is terminated on the date of deregistration.
+You will receive a refund of any contributions paid in excess.
+A dormant insurance policy usually comes into effect for up to 18 months.

-Although the registration authority informs the insurance company, it is advisable to additionally notify your insurer personally about the deregistration and submit a copy of the deregistration certificate.
-This can speed up the process.
+Although the registration authority informs the insurer, it is advisable to also notify your insurer yourself of the deregistration and submit a copy of the deregistration confirmation. [-1] This can speed up the process.

-How quickly will I get my money back from the insurance after deregistering my car?
+How quickly will I get my money back from the insurer after deregistering the car?

-The refund of the proportional contributions usually occurs within a few weeks after deregistration.
-The exact duration may vary depending on the insurer.
+The refund of the pro-rated contributions usually takes place within a few weeks of deregistration.
+The exact duration can vary depending on the insurer.

 What documents do I need to deregister my car?

-To deregister, you usually need the vehicle registration certificate Part I (Fahrzeugschein), the vehicle registration certificate Part II (Fahrzeugbrief), and the vehicle number plates.
+To deregister a vehicle, you will usually need the registration certificate Part I (vehicle registration document), the registration certificate Part II (vehicle title document) and the vehicle number plates.

 Can I deregister my car online?

 Yes, for vehicles registered from 1 January 2015 onwards, online deregistration is often possible.
-Among other things, you will need a new ID card with the activated online identification function.
+For this, you will need, among other things, a new identity card with the online ID function activated.

 What does it cost to deregister a car?

-The cost of deregistering a car in Germany is usually between seven and ten euros, but can vary slightly depending on the registration office and the effort involved. [-1]
+The cost of deregistering a car in Germany is usually between seven and ten euros, but can vary slightly depending on the registration office and the amount of work involved. [-1]